DataDog/integrations-core/suricata/README.md

 [Suricata][4] is a high performance, open source network analysis and threat detection software used by most private and public organizations, and embedded by major vendors to protect their assets.

-This integration provides enrichment and visualization for Alert, Anomaly, HTTP, DNS, FTP, FTP_DATA, TLS, TFTP, SMB, SSH, Flow, RDP, DHCP and ARP log types.
-It helps to visualize detailed insights into Alerts, Anomaly, network connections, DNS and DHCP activity, detailed network protocol analysis through the out-of-the-box dashboards.
+This integration provides enrichment and visualization for Alert, Anomaly, HTTP, DNS, FTP, FTP_DATA, TLS, TFTP, SMB, SSH, Flow, RDP, DHCP, and ARP log types.
+It helps to visualize detailed insights into Alerts, Anomaly, network connections, DNS, and DHCP activity, as well as detailed network protocol analysis in the integration's out-of-the-box dashboards.

 ## Setup

 ### Installation

-To install the Suricata integration, run the following Agent installation command and the steps below.
+To install the Suricata integration, run the following Agent installation command and follow the steps below.
 For more information, see the [Integration Management][5] documentation.

-**Note**: This step is not necessary for Agent version >= 7.54.0.
+**Note**: This step is not necessary for Agent versions >= 7.54.0.

-Linux command
+For Linux, run:
   ```shell
   sudo -u dd-agent -- datadog-agent integration install datadog-suricata==1.0.0
   ```